-Human Security is a unique Master’s programme and the first of its kind in Europe.
-During 2 years of cross-disciplinary studies the Master Student will achieve a deeper understanding of social and environmental conflicts around the world, i.e. how to analyse and intervene in a complex of interweaving social, economic and political factors.
-The Master’s programme is lead by the Department of Anthropology, and located at Campus Moesgaard south of Aarhus city.
+Human Security is a unique Master’s programme (MSc) and the first of its kind in Europe.
+During two years of cross-disciplinary studies the Master Student will achieve a deeper understanding of social and environmental conflicts around the world, i.e. how to analyse and intervene in a complex of interweaving social, economic and political factors.
+The Master’s programme is lead by the Department of Anthropology, and located at Moesgaard Campus (MoCa) south of Aarhus city.

 During recent years, the concept ’human security’ has become a rallying point for understanding and working with processes of (human) development in unstable environments marked by social and environmental conflicts.
 Particularly the growing challenges posed by global environmental changes threaten to trigger a rapid escalation of conflicts throughout the world as competition over access to scarce resources intensifies, supplies of essential commodities dwindle and global population rates continue to increase.

-Human security is more than an absence from physical aggression.
-As a cross-disciplinary development approach, the Master in Human Security comprises not only various forms of militarized and physical security; it also refers to secure access to water, food, land and education.
+During recent years, the concept ’human security’ has become a rallying point for understanding and working with processes of (human) development in unstable environments marked by social and environmental conflicts.
+Particularly the growing challenges posed by global environmental changes threaten to trigger a rapid escalation of conflicts throughout the world as competition over access to scarce resources intensifies, supplies of essential commodities dwindle and global population rates continue to increase.
+However, human security is more than an absence from physical aggression.
+As a cross-disciplinary development approach, the MSc in Human Security comprises not only various forms of militarized and physical security; it also refers to secure access to water, food, land and education.

 The climate is changing, resources are declining, and social tension is on the rise.
 How can people – in the Global South as well as the Global North – lead safe and secure lives, now and in the future, under these conditions?
 That is the challenge that the Master in Human Security enables you to meet.